douglas-george/timberhearth/characters/whistlewing/whistlewing.md

 - He offered both guidance and symbolic gifts—describing them not as tools, but as seeds of potential.
 - Whistlewing's voice is heard not with the ears, but with the heart.
 - He resides at the top of the Timberhearth clock tower, surrounded by scrolls, feathers, and archways open to the night.
+- *During a dark night, Whistlewing watched as Jessica and Gabriel, with brave Poodler by their side, fought a surprising and challenging attack on the village.
+Vendraxis had sent Creeping Wither pumpkins that spread a creeping shadow, attacking parts of Timberhearth.
+Together, Jessica’s calm courage and Gabriel’s quick thinking helped protect friends and neighbors, though the battle left the town fountain broken—a lasting reminder of their bravery and the price of peace.*